dsboulder/query_reviewer/README.md

 ## Example ##

-If you disable the inject_view option, you'll need to manually put the analyzer's output into your view:
+If you disable the inject_view option above, you'll need to manually put the analyzer's output into your view:

     # view.html.haml
     = query_review_output